UPPMAX/R-matlab-julia-HPC/docs/r/packagesR.rst

    On LUNARC most of the R packages come with the ``R`` module.

+.. admonition:: NSC

+   On NSC, a small number of the R packages come with the ``R`` module.
+You will have to install the rest yourself.

+.. admonition:: PDC

+   On PDC ????

 There are many different ways to check if the package you are after is already installed - chances are it is!
-The simplest way is probably to simply try loading the package from within ``R``
+The simplest way is probably to simply try loading the package from within ``R`` (you can also get a list of all packages with ``installed.packages()`` but that can be overwhelming):

 .. code-block:: R